johnfraserss/ICS2O/Assignments/19 - Comparing Assignment/README.md

 Submissables
 ------------------
+Hand in a text document comparing and contrasting the two programs created above.

-Do **_not_** hand in this work.
-It will just be checked for completion.
+~~Do **_not_** hand in this work.
+It will just be checked for completion.~~

 Due Date(s)
 -----------
+Hand in your text document into the IN folder December 17th, 2015

-This will be checked no earlier than December 16th, 2016
+~~This will be checked no earlier than December 16th, 2015~~

 Rubric(s)
 ------